opokatech/ude/README.md

 It stands for **u**Python **D**evelopment **E**nvironment.
 It utilizes existing tools from other repositories, adds some more files to make developing software for ESP8266 in python relatively painless.

+This repository was created for a presentation "Python on ESP8266" at Python meetup group in Innsbruck/Austria on 6th of November 2018.

 ## Getting started

 ### Preparing environment